Eurico-M/song-title-detector/README.md

 When I'm streaming I'm almost always looking at a browser window to read the chords of the song I'm playing.

 This little program runs in a terminal and looks at all the windows open, searching for one that has a pattern (in my case, "@ Ultimate-Guitar.com", the website I use to read chords).
-Then it ouputs this name to a java program, that cleans it and outputs it to a simple .txt file.
+Then it ouputs this window's name to a java program, that cleans it and outputs it to a simple .txt file.
 OBS can then simply use this .txt file as a source for a text object, and display it on stream.

 For example, if I have a browser window open called: